bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

 In order to use the websites on your Android device you'll need two additional Apps:

   1. A file browser in order to navigate to the files.
   2. A browser.
-Yes, you need a browser, because you can't open HTML files from your device&#8217;s storage with the default browser.
+Yes, you need a browser, because you can't open HTML files from your device's storage with the default browser.
 Most alternative browsers in contrast, allow you to open local HTML files.
 In addition you can bookmark those pages.

 As an alternative you can navigate to the index.html file with &#8220;file://&#8230;&#8221; or &#8220;file:///&#8230;&#8221;, depends&#8230; Or you can use an app like [OpenHtml](https://play.google.com/store/apps/details?id=com.liolick.android.openhtml&hl=e).